10 Benefits Of Lawn Aeration

 Aeration is the only proven method for reducing topsoil compaction.
 Hard, compacted soil will result in pooling of water and an insufficient transfer of oxygen and nutrients.
 You see, beneath your lawn the soil needs to breath.
 Soil that is hard and compact will be very difficult to absorb water, oxygen, grass seeds or fertilizer effectively.

-Free Top Dressing
+Free Top Dressing for your Lawn!

 After the aeration is complete there will be thousands of grass plugs all over your lawn.
 You may feel that it is necessary to have them raked and bagged.
 On the contrary, these plugs act as a top dressing for your lawn.

-The outcome: In time, the cores will dissolve back into your lawn from rain and mowing.
+In time, the cores will dissolve back into your lawn from rain and mowing.
 During this time they will help preserve moisture in the turf.

-Lawn Can Absorb More Water
+Your Lawn Can Absorb More Water

 Hard, compacted soil leads to a shallow root system.
 When this happens it becomes difficult for your lawn to absorb water.
 You may even notice water pooling on top of your lawn.
 Most of the water evaporates and does not get deep into the core of your lawn.Core aeration removes plugs from your lawn and allows more water to absorb deep in the soil.